betatim/TimsHome/content/pages/science.md

 ##Publications

-Here is a list of my top publications and other science related documents, followed by a link to my PhD thesis.
+Here is a list of my top publications and other science related documents.
+My PhD thesis is linked to at the bottom as well.
 Take a look at the [full list of my publications][inspire] on INSPIRE.

 [inspire]: https://inspirehep.net/author/profile/T.Head.1